Tookser/word-highlighter-chrome-plugin/README.md

 ## (en) word-highlighter

+Chrome extension.
 Automatically marks specifical words by colors and/or emoji on webpages.

 - Key Features